wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

             }
           },

-You can use events from the Wazuh archives to develop detection logic and write custom rules.
-Users can utilize the out-of-the-box ``wazuh-logtest`` tool to test and verify rules against provided logs.
-For more information, see the :doc:`wazuh-logtest </user-manual/reference/tools/wazuh-logtest>` documentation.
+You can use events from the Wazuh archives to develop detection logic and write custom decoders and rules.
+You can use the out-of-the-box ``wazuh-logtest`` tool to test and verify rules against provided logs.
+For more information, see the :doc:`Custom rules and decoders </user-manual/ruleset/custom>` and the :doc:`wazuh-logtest </user-manual/reference/tools/wazuh-logtest>` documentation.